Troy (card scheme)

-Troy is a Turkish card scheme founded in 2015 by the Interbank Card Center.
+TROY (acronym of Türkiye’nin Ödeme Yöntemi, lit.
+"Türkiye's Payment Method") is a Turkish card scheme founded in 2015 by the Interbank Card Center.
 It is the only domestic card scheme in Turkey.
-Troy offers financial services, including credit card, debit card, and prepaid card issuing and network processing.
-Since 2017, Troy cards have been accepted in the United States on the Discover Card network.
+TROY offers financial services, including credit card, debit card, and prepaid card issuing and network processing.
+Since 2017, TROY cards have been accepted in the United States on the Discover Card network.

-Within the card reciprocal agreements, Troy cards are also accepted on the Diners Club and Discover Card networks.
+Within the card reciprocal agreements, TROY cards are also accepted on the Diners Club and Discover Card networks.